curl/everything-curl/get/container.md

 ## Running curl seamlessly in container

-It is possible to make an alias to seamlessly run curl inside a container as if it is a native application istalled on the host OS.
+It is possible to make an alias to seamlessly run curl inside a container as if it is a native application installed on the host OS.

 Command to define curl as an alias for your containerization tool in the Bash, ZSH, Fish shell: